okfn/opendatahandbook/glossary/fr/index.md

 Open Government Data

-:   {term:Open data} produced by the government.
+:   [Open data](/glossary/fr/terms/open-data/) produced by the government.
 This is generally accepted to be data gathered during the course of business as usual activities which do not identify individuals or breach commercial sensitivity.
-Open government data is a subset of {term:Public Sector Information}, which is broader in scope.
+Open government data is a subset of [Public Sector Information](/glossary/fr/terms/public-sector-information/), which is broader in scope.
 See <http://opengovernmentdata.org> for details.

 Tab-separated values